TheOdinProject/curriculum/javascript/index.md

 Build an even more awesome browser game (ideally one that requires lots of passing functions around).

 **************************************************************************
-# SECTION: Advanced Browser Work
+# SECTION 3: Advanced Browser Work

 There's a whole lot more to using Javascript in the browser than just manipulating simple DOM elements with jQuery.
 If you want to grab data from external sites or your own back end, submit forms, or handle more complicated games, you'll need to dig deeper into how Javascript handles callbacks.